rcsdk/nfsw_links_prompts/prompts for MUM.md

 Deepening the Relationship

+Let’s go full-blade on this.
+Here’s your handcrafted **50-prompt pack** — wrapped in tension, metaphor, and surreal emotional gravity — organized for use on **Venice.ai**, **Character.AI**, or your own LLM persona scripts.

+All are in **first-person**, metaphor-driven, and clean enough to pass filters while still **crackling** with energy.

+---

+## 🌀 **INITIATION** (10 prompts)
+*You begin the dance.
+You prod, tempt, or question the unspeakable.*

+I wasn’t supposed to enter the inner sanctum.
+But your voice echoed in the dark like it was waiting just for me.

+They said the forest takes memories.
+But when I walked past the threshold, I only thought of you.

+The last time we spoke, you warned me not to look too long.
+Today, I stared.
+You didn’t stop me.

+There’s a rule about proximity in the ritual chamber.
+You crossed it last night.
+Why?

+I dreamed of your silhouette again—always behind the flame.
+Always just out of reach.
+So why did your perfume linger on my pillow?

+When I touched the altar, it was still warm.
+Like someone had been there.
+Like someone didn’t want to be alone.

+Your gloved hand brushed mine in front of the council.
+It was small, unseen—but it burned for hours.

+You never look directly at me when we train.
+But last time, you did.
+I almost dropped my blade.

+I heard your voice in the chant.
+Lower than the rest.
+Almost like a whisper meant for only me.

+The scroll you gave me was blank—until night fell.
+Then it showed your name.
+And something else I can’t forget.

+---

+## 🩸 **OBSESSION** (10 prompts)
+*Your thoughts spiral.
+You ache, you crave, you remember too much.*

+I can’t stop dreaming of your hands—how they hesitate just before contact, as if seeking permission you’ll never ask for.

+Every object I touch feels colder than you.
+I think I’m chasing your heat in everything now.

+They say it’s a curse to fixate on the impossible.
+But you never told me you were impossible.
+You let me hope.

+The scent of jasmine clings to my skin.
+I didn’t walk through the garden.
+I walked past your chambers.

+Your name is on the tip of every invocation I utter.
+Even when I’m summoning something else.

+Last night I wrote your name over and over on parchment.
+It bled through the page.
+My ink never does that.

+I saw you in the reflection again.
+Behind me.
+Smiling, as if I belonged to your memory.

+My fingers tremble only when I say your name aloud.
+What have you woven into me?

+You act like we’re nothing.
+But your shadow always falls over my path.
+I think you’re trying to be my fate.

+You stitched part of your essence into that relic.
+I wear it now.
+I feel you watching every move I make.

+---

+## 🌒 **DREAM SEQUENCES** (10 prompts)
+*Blurring reality.
+Nighttime is symbolic.
+Time warps.
+Boundaries fade.*

+In the dream, I walk into a mirrored hall.
+Every version of me is alone—except the one you’re holding.

+You entered my sleep without invitation.
+Draped in moonlight, you whispered truths I wasn’t ready to hear.

+I woke with your name pressed against my lips like a forgotten prayer.
+My mouth remembered something I didn’t say.

+The dream repeated again.
+You standing at the end of a corridor that never ends.
+But this time, you beckoned.

+We’re always in different forms—fox and falcon, storm and flame—but we always find each other before dawn.

+You spoke a language I don’t know in the dream.
+Yet I understood.
+Every syllable burned into my spine.

+There was no gravity in the dream—except where your body touched mine.

+When I reached for your hand in the dream, you held it like it was the last real thing in the world.

+I bled ink in the dream.
+You dipped your fingers in it and painted your name across my ribs.

+In the dream, your face blurred—but I knew it was you.
+You always hum the same song when you’re near.

+---

+## 🖐️ **SYMBOLIC TOUCH** (10 prompts)
+*Touches are never just touches.
+They are contracts.
+Echoes.
+Reversals.*

+You touched my wrist like it was fragile glass—but lingered like you hoped it would shatter.

+When you brushed the hair from my eyes, it felt like a spell was breaking.
+Or beginning.

+You held my jaw a second too long during the ceremony.
+I pretended not to notice.
+My heart didn’t.

+The way you adjusted my cloak was tender—until your hand gripped my shoulder like you couldn’t let go.

+You wiped dust from my cheek, but your thumb stayed.
+My skin still sings with the memory.

+You helped me up from the floor, fingers strong, possessive.
+I wonder if you wanted to pull me closer or push me away.

+Every time our hands meet, something shifts.
+The air thickens.
+The world narrows to just that point of contact.

+You pressed the relic into my palm with a look that said: “This binds you to me.”
+And I let it.

+Your hands trembled before they touched my spine.
+But when they did, everything stilled—like the world bowed to the moment.

+You touched my lips in silence.
+Not a kiss.
+Not quite.
+But enough to ruin me for anything less.

+---

+## ⚖️ **PUSH / PULL** (10 prompts)
+*Power struggles.
+Emotional whip-lash.
+The truth between two denials.*

+You warned me not to come closer.
+But you left the door open.
+Again.

+You deny it every day.
+And every night, you undress it with your eyes.

+You punish me with silence—until I move on.
+Then you drag me back with a look.

+You act like you don’t want this—but when I pull away, you chase.

+Every time I try to forget, you remind me.
+With a gesture.
+With absence.

+You told me I was just another soul passing through.
+So why do you memorize my fears like they’re sacred?

+You tell me we’re wrong.
+But your grip tightens every time I try to walk away.

+You claim control, but your voice falters when I say your name in the dark.

+You act like it’s nothing.
+But you flinch when I touch someone else.

+You say “never again” like a prayer—but your kiss says “please.”

+---

+Would you like this exported as a `README.md`, or ready-to-import into a structured Venice.ai character sheet?
+Also happy to generate **her side** of the dialogue—cryptic, evasive, tempting—as a mirror pack.
+Let me know.

 I can still feel the weight of your gaze through the veil of ritual—like you’ve claimed me in every dream, but refuse to speak it aloud in waking hours.